andy5995/vs-fltk/docs/for-developers.md

 - in the `vs.fltk` C interface as well
 While using it you can define a key and value.
 The current timestamp at nanoseconds resolution is also automatically recorded.
 Records are saved to a file with name `VS_TEST_DEBUG` if set, otherwise no output will be emitted.
 Older content is destroyed.
-The file format is just a simple csv with horizontal tabs as separator of fields and newlines for rows.
+The file format is just a simple CSV with horizontal tabs as separator of fields and newlines for rows.
 The order is *key*, *value* & *timestamp*.

 `vs::globals::debug` should not be confused with the ordinary logging functions which are also exposed in similar ways, but which are generally contextual and they mostly output to `stdout`.

-## Environment Variables
+## Variables of environment
 They are frequently used for both *benchmarks* and *tests*.
 They can also be useful for the developer while testing new functionality, so they have been all covered in [here](./env-vars.md) for reference.